 Schoolmasters Digs accommodation is right next door to the Maydena Bike Park!
 It is in the heart of Maydena, Tasmania.

-The address is 28 Kallista Road, simply wheel your bike down the driveway and you’re at the Bike Park front gate!
+The address is 28 Kallista Road, simply open the side gate and your in the Maydena Mountain Bike Park!

-This was the old schoolmaster’s house and hence the name.
-The recently renovated house is a light and spacious with four bedrooms that sleep, 12 people.
+The house was the former residence of the the schoolmaster for the primary school which is now the base for the Maydena Bike Park.
+The recently renovated house is a light and spacious with four bedrooms that sleep, 12 people comfortably.